ZenitechSoftware/UnityResourceGenerator/Documentation/articles/GettingStarted.md

 ![Generate Button](~/images/intro/GenerateButton.png)

 If your click the button the helper class will be generated in the root of the `Assets` folder

+## Name generation rules

+The generated method and filed names are slightly different from the actual file names, because not all valid file names are valid C# identifier names.
+The following rules apply:

+- Whitespaces are removed
+- If the file name starts with a number a `_` character is added to the start of the identifier
+- All non-alphanumeric characters are replaced by the `_` character